 Symptoms provide important clues that a person has chronic pericarditis, particularly if there is no other reason for reduced heart performance—such as high blood pressure, coronary artery disease, cardiomyopathy, or a heart valve disorder.

-Echocardiography is often done to confirm the diagnosis.
+Echocardiography is often done.
 It can detect the amount of fluid in the pericardial space and the formation of fibrous tissue around the heart.
 It can also confirm the presence of cardiac tamponade and suggest the presence of constrictive pericarditis.

 Chest x-ray may detect calcium deposits in the pericardium.
 These deposits develop in nearly half of the people who have chronic constrictive pericarditis.

 The diagnosis can be confirmed in one of two ways.